ckind/vue-audio-ui/docs/pages/getting-started.md

 app.mount('#app');
 ```

-Or import components and register manually.
+Or import components and register manually (you still need to import the css in your main entry file).

 ```js{4}
 import { VAFader } from "v-audio-ui";